Anime Fan #1: This anime is pretty good, but this girl's outfit is super annoying. The fanservice is really obnoxious.

 - In Lord of the Flies, is Simon Jesus?
 Is the lack of girls on the island proof that boys are evil and therefore Eve is not at fault?
 One thing is for sure: the name of the demon Beelzebub (בעל זבוב or Baʿal Zəbûb in Hebrew) from The Bible literally means "Lord of the Flies". note

 - Santiago of The Old Man and the Sea is Jesus, though Hemingway stated that the book was just about fishing and old age, nothing else.
+It's also noted that, when the eponymous character is carrying his mast and sail back to his home, he falls five times, just like when Jesus when he was carrying the Cross.
+Too bad the Stations of the Cross state that Jesus fell three times, not five.

-- Unsurprisingly, Neal Stephenson hangs a lampshade on this trope by having several of his characters explicitly identify themselves with figures from ancient and classical mythology (e.g. Hiro and Juanita in Literature/Snow Crash are Enki and Inana fron Sumerian mythology, and Danial and Eliza in The Baroque Cycle are Pluto and Hermes from Greco-Roman mythology).
+- Unsurprisingly, Neal Stephenson hangs a lampshade on this trope by having several of his characters explicitly identify themselves with figures from ancient and classical mythology (e.g. Hiro and Juanita in Snow Crash are Enki and Inana fron Sumerian mythology, and Danial and Eliza in The Baroque Cycle are Pluto and Hermes from Greco-Roman mythology).

 - The Wonderful Wizard of Oz works beautifully as a metaphor of the Search For Enlightenment.
 The heroine wants to Get Home (to return to her innocent past), her companions are hoping to find Wisdom, Love, or Power: the Teacher turns out to be a fraud, and the final moral is - what else? - she had the way to get her wish with her all along.